MrIceman/Fyre/README.md

 ## Getting Started

-Compile the Project ( Gradle - RunIDE ), got Views -> Tools -> VisualFire.
+Compile the Project ( Gradle Task -> RunIDE ), got Views -> Tools -> VisualFire.
 Now you'll see on the right side of your IDE a tab "VisualFire".
 Open it, switch to the tab "Configs" and select your Firebase configs .JSON File.
 If you have selected a valid JSON File, your database should be loaded now.
 You can edit your nodes via double clicking on them.
 Have fun coding

 ### Prerequisites